swaponline/MultiCurrencyWallet/docs/plugin/SUPPORT.md

 # Plugin support guide
 Clients need to respond as quickly as possible, while their questions are relevant and there is interest in resolving issues.

-## Installation service
-Required wp-admin access (login and pass) and 100$ extra.
-Important information: The service only includes installation and activation.
-We do not offer support for plugins, configuration, or verification of compatibility with already installed plugins.
-Order here

 ## Possible sources of support requests
 - https://codecanyon.net/item/multicurrency-crypto-wallet-and-exchange-widgets-for-wordpress/23532064/comments